 If the caller claims to be a Westpac Bank employee and you have reason to doubt the validity of a caller, ask their name and phone number to call them back, and check the number against the Westpac telephone directory.

-Also be on the lookout for voice recorded messages that can dial automatically and either ask you to call a number or provide account information.
+Also, be on the lookout for voice recorded messages that can dial automatically and ask you to call a number or provide account information.

 Phishing by SMS

 Your mobile can be a target for fraudsters too.
-If you receive any SMS message that you have not requested or are expecting, and you are suspicious, please contact us on 132 032 to confirm the authenticity of the message.
+If you receive any SMS message that you have not requested or are expecting, and you're suspicious, please contact us on 132 032 to confirm the authenticity of the message.